- You will find new video footage right before the summary 😉

 The mobile application is required in order for the user to use the grip zoom keys, focus options (especially when you want to use tracking mode) and take pictures.

 When in tracking mode, you “just” draw with your finger around the selected person or item you want to follow and then the gimbal will do the rest.
 We would prefer a simpler “click on subject” method but it seems to be a limitation of the app.
 When in auto tracking mode the gimbal does a very good job for as long as you don’t move too fast.
-In such a scenario, the gimbal will not adapt fast enough to the selected object’s new position and you will probably end up either losing it or keeping it at the edges of your frame.
+In such a scenario, the gimbal will not adopt fast enough to the selected object’s new position and you will probably end up either losing it or keeping it at the edges of your frame.
 I don’t want to scare you off; it will do a great job in normal conditions.
 I was skeptical for any motor noises heard in the recorded video to the plastic build but fortunately everything turned out okay.

 You can also use the W/T toggle (compared with the mobile app) to zoom in/out from the grip while shooting a video.
 (In Samsung’s S7 edge’s case, instead of zoom functions, we got switching of the back and selfie cameras.
 Don’t know the reason why).